redsox2002/SREChallenge/Terraform/README.md

   * Updates key.tf with the public key
   * It then asks you to put in your AWS Access Key, Secret Access Key and default region
   * Runs `terraform plan` and lets you view what Terraform will create
-  * With user input to proceed, it will run `terraform apply` and create all infrastructure, run Ansible to setup web and run TestInfra unit tests
+  * With user input to proceed, it will run `terraform apply` and create all infrastructure, run Ansible to setup web and run Goss unit tests
   * After it succeeds, the script will return back to the Public DNS of the EC2 instance Terraform creates.
 You can now visit the site.

 # Scaling Up